5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 Once your custom Layout-ID is working, you can submit it to the AppleALC GitHub repo via Pull Request.
 Otherwise you would lose your custom made routing every time you update the AppleALC.kext since this overwrites the info.plist and the .xml support files.

 In order to add your Layout-ID to AppleALC's database, you have to do the following:

-- Create a fork of the repo
+- Create a fork of the AppleALC Repo
-- Add the required files to the "Resources" folder.
-Follow the [Instructions](https://github.com/acidanthera/AppleALC/wiki/Adding-codec-support).
+- Include the changes you made into the files 4 files mentioned in the "[Files we have to work on](https://github.com/5T33Z0/OC-Little-Translated/tree/2454a5ff91e4e565e5a4c709b27c648fb1ad02bf/L_ALC_Layout-ID#files-we-have-to-work-on)" section.
+Read the official [Instructions](https://github.com/acidanthera/AppleALC/wiki/Adding-codec-support) for more details.
 - Push the changes you made to your Fork
 - Create a pull request on GiHub
+- :warning: Make sure it has no conflicts, otherwise it will be rejected
 - Wait for approval

-Once your Layout is part of the main AppleALC repo you can update AppleALC without having to compile your own version every time the source code is updated.
+Once your Layout is approved it will be part of the main AppleALC repo and you can update AppleALC without having to compile your own version every time the source code is updated.

 ## CREDITS and RESOURCES
 - **Guides**: